ensconced/cole_and_lopez/README.md

 It uses forestry CMS - this can be accessed at www.coleandlopez.com/admin.

 The contact form uses a sinatra backend, hosted by heroku.
 This is included as a submodule, in the `backend` directory.
+To deploy the backend, just push to heroku from the backend submodule.
+To deploy the frontend, push to the gh-pages branch.

 The build for the front end has two steps: